sigstore/fulcio/docs/oid-info.md

 ### 1.3.6.1.4.1.57264.1.9 | Build Signer URI

 Reference to specific build instructions that are responsible for signing.
 SHOULD be fully qualified.
 MAY be the same as Build Config URI.
-Build Signer URI is also included in the Subject Alternative Name.

 For example a reusable workflow ref in GitHub Actions or a Circle CI Orb name/version.
 For example: `https://github.com/slsa-framework/slsa-github-generator/.github/workflows/generator_container_slsa3.yml@v1.4.0`.